itskovacs/trip/README.md

 3. Commit and push your changes
 4. Open a pull request

 TRIP is and will always remain completely free, no paywalled features, no telemetry, no tracking, no ads.
 Development is supported through optional donations.
-If TRIP helps plan your adventures, consider [leaving a small tip](https://ko-fi.com/itskovacs) ☕.
+If TRIP helps plan your adventures, consider [leaving me a small tip](https://ko-fi.com/itskovacs) ☕.

 <br>